 Data collected at every level of your company matters.
 Even today, some still rely on outdated excel sheets from branches, which they subsequently consolidate.
 This method risks the integrity of data as it’s vulnerable to human error.
 When companies are emailing spreadsheets back and forth, it can be a confusing, error-prone, and time-consuming.

 The best practice is to implement an automated system to reduce errors and increase efficiencies.
 Using tools that also introduce consistency across all branches is critical.
-For instance, using a system that has a chart of accounts that streamlines how you record data.
+For instance, using a system that has a chart of accounts that streamlines how you record information and supports best practices in data management.

 2. Reports that allow you a 360° view of your company’s performance